EviDep: Trustworthy Multimodal Depression Estimation via Disentangled Evidential Learning: Experiments

 \subsubsection{Impact of Frequency-aware Feature Extraction}

 The Frequency-aware Feature Extraction (FFE) module cascades temporal context modeling and frequency-aware feature refinement.
-To rigorously validate its design, we conduct a hierarchical ablation on the sequential stages, the expert allocation, and the dynamic routing mechanism.
+To rigorously validate its design, we conduct a hierarchical ablation across the sequential stages, expert allocation, and dynamic routing mechanism.

 Table~\ref{tab:ffe_ablation} reveals that ablating either temporal modeling or frequency refinement consistently degrades predictive accuracy across both benchmarks.
 The performance drop is most pronounced when frequency refinement is removed, with RMSE surging by 0.39 and 0.59 points on AVEC 2014 and E-DAIC, respectively.
 This confirms that monolithic representations fail to isolate transient noise from macro-level affective trends, underscoring the necessity of explicit frequency decomposition.